cyrusimap/cyrus-imapd/docsrc/index.rst

 Cyrus IMAP is an email, contacts and calendar server.

-The latest stable version of Cyrus IMAP is |imap_current_stable_version|.

-This is the documentation for the latest development version of Cyrus IMAP: |imap_latest_development_version|.
+This is the documentation for the **development** version of Cyrus IMAP: |imap_latest_development_version|.

+Looking for the latest stable version of Cyrus IMAP?
+Documentation at :cyrus-stable:`/` for |imap_current_stable_version|.

+..
+Update this when there is a changeover from stable to development.

 Features
 --------